Commencing civil court action in fraud cases

 Allegations of fraud should not be made lightly.
 Allegations of criminality, fraud, or serious wrongdoing must be alleged with precision and sufficient supporting facts.
 The rules of Court require that particulars be given of any fraudulent intention that is alleged.

-For specific information on how ALFA Lawyers can assist you in recovering your money or property in a fraud matter, please see our Fraud Recoveries page.
+For specific information on how ALFA Lawyers can assist you in recovering your money or property in a fraud matter, please phone us.
 Or, if you would like to make an appointment to discuss your fraud matter with ALFA Lawyers, please see our Contact page.